enel-gdh-educational/katacoda-scenarios/docker/part3/step2b.md

 `docker images | grep dockerchurn`{{execute}}

+If you don't have the image built you can find source code with dockerfile in folder `project/step2c` and build image with command that you have seen in the previous lessons

+`cd project/step2c`{{execute}}
+`docker build -t dockerchurn .`{{execute}}

 Then run container adding it to the docker network that you have just created in the previous steps:

 `docker run -d -p 8080:80 --name dockerchurn-container --network=course_net  dockerchurn`{{execute}}

-You can check that containers is executing inside the network using inspect:
+You can check that this container is executing inside the network using inspect:

 `docker network inspect course_net`{{execute}}